Can you Evict a Tenant if you Sell your House 🏠 in Los Angeles, California

 Evict Tenant at the time of Selling your house in Los Angeles

 Evictions during a Los Angeles house sale call for awareness of tenant rights.
 For many rental units in the city, the Los Angeles Rent Stabilization Ordinance (RSO) offers robust tenant safeguards.
 Landlords of rent-controlled properties must understand that renters have notice and moving rights.
-California law calls for just cause for eviction, which means landlords must give reasonable basis for termination, such lease violation or non-payment of rent.
+California law calls for just cause for eviction, which means landlords must give a reasonable basis for termination, such as lease violation or non-payment of rent.
 Selling a house with tenants calls for honouring these rights to prevent legal problems.
 Talking to tenants about their rights and housing effects helps everyone to adapt.

 Navigating the California Rental Housing Market Regulations